Abner M. Bradbury

 Abner M. Bradbury (July 8, 1798 – September 17, 1885) was an American politician.
 Bradbury represented Wayne County, Indiana in the Indiana House of Representatives and the Indiana Senate representing the Whig Party.

 Early life and career

-Abner M. Bradbury was born in Ohio on July 8, 1798.
+Abner M. Bradbury was born in the part of the Northwest Territory that would shortly become Ohio on July 8, 1798.
 In 1814 or 1815, he moved to Wayne County, Indiana, settling with his father on a farm along Morgan Creek Road.

 Bradbury worked as a store clerk in Richmond from June 1821 until the summer of 1822.
 In 1821, he married Mary Boyd.
 Boyd and Bradbury met while he was living in Richmond.
 They would go on to have 13 children.
 Bradbury moved to Greens Fork, Indiana, where he working in a fulling mill.
 As of 1823, he was serving in the Indiana Militia.
 He earned the rank of lieutenant colonel.

 Career

 In 1829, Bradbury was named deputy sheriff and a justice of the peace of Wayne County.
 That same year, he became postmaster of Jacksonburg, Indiana, serving until 1833.